slott56/slott56.github.io/Pelican/content/blog/2024/12/2024-12-31-database_migration.rst

 We've fiddled with the PUML file(s) to create ERD's that seem to capture our initial understandings.

-We've goa ``db_model.py`` file full of class definitions we can use for further work.
+We've got a ``db_model.py`` file full of class definitions we can use for further work.

 We can write a database extract (and database reloader) to work with the NDJSON extracts.
 Then we can kiss MariaDB goodbye, and stop the service from running on our laptop.